-Changed return value of TO\BOOL
+Changed return value of TO_BOOL

-The AQL function TO\BOOL now always returns true if its argument is a array or an object.
+The AQL function TO_BOOL now always returns true if its argument is an array or an object.
 In previous versions of ArangoDB, the function returned false for empty arrays or for objects without attributes.

-Changed return value of TO\NUMBER
+Changed return value of TO_NUMBER

-The AQL function TO\NUMBER now returns null if its argument is an object or an array with more than one member.
+The AQL function To_NUMBER now returns null if its argument is an object or an array with more than one member.
 In previous version of ArangoDB, the return value in these cases was 0.
-TO\NUMBER will return 0 for empty array, and the numeric equivalent of the array member's value for arrays with a single member.
+To_NUMBER will return 0 for empty array, and the numeric equivalent of the array member's value for arrays with a single member.